chriseidhof/literate-swift-old/README.md

+### Warning: this code is very alpha and extremely subject to change.
+Don't expect any stable API yet...

 This is a tool that helps you generate markdown from markdown.
 It's great when you're writing a presentation (for example, with [Deckset](http://www.decksetapp.com)).
 We use it to write [Functional Programming in Swift](http://www.objc.io/books/).

 It works like this: all code in `swift` fenced code blocks is gathered and put into a swift file.
 Then, for each fenced code block with language `print-swift`, the last eval statement is evaluated at the end of the swift code.